mathpn/mathpn.github.io/src/content/blog/exploratory-data-analysis-suicide.md

 Men have higher suicide rates overall Let’s see which countries have the most and least suicides:

-### Top 10 countries and correspondent years with highest suicide rates
+### Top 10 countries and correspondent years with the highest suicide rates

 | country   | year | rate_suicide |
 | :-------- | ---: | -----------: |